kkacquah/jest-simulation/README.md

+## NOTE

+In the future, simulacra will be split into two packages:
+- `simulacra-js` (currently hosted under `/javascript`)
+- `simulacra-py` (to be hosted under `/python`)

+But the description below describes usage for "simulacra-js", a javascript version of the simulacra framework.

 # SimulacraJS

 A TypeScript framework for simulating conversations with conversational agents in Jest.
 This framework define simulation agents that speak with your conversational agents with a rich assertion API for you to test expected agent behavior.